Politics

 Careers available for Politics graduates include those in government, in international organisations and in policy work.
 Teachers with politics skills are also in demand.
 Many firms and companies look for the general skills that the study of politics at degree level gives you – such as conducting critical analysis, preparing reports, constructing arguments and making judgements.

 We encourage both teamwork and independent learning, and to develop your communication skills throughout the three years of study.
 Many students move on to postgraduate Masters programmes and research degrees.
 We have graduates who work in the UK Parliament, in the field of communications, the civil service and with the NHS or voluntary bodies.
-In recent years, we have had students who have gone to work in the field of law, with think tanks and in journalism.
+In recent years, we have had students who have gone to work in the field of law, with think tanks and in journalism and in the UK diplomatic corps.
 Former students have also gone on to enter politics themselves, including running for office and winning elections.
+We have several former students who have been elected to council offices in Merseyside.
+We have also had an MP, a graduate from Hope, come to give a speech to students in 2023-24 regarding how his experience at Hope helped shape his political career.

 Enhancement opportunities